crp-mol/super-HTS/README.md

 ### The ligand

 The NN is agnostic to the identity of the ligand, so it must be kept constant within the training dataset.
-A few of the tested ligands can be found in the subdirectory [`ligands`](ligands/).
+A few of the tested ligands can be found in the [`ligands/`](ligands/) subdirectory.

 ![ligands](imgs/ligands.png)